-More information can be found in the Importation of Milk (Prohibition) Act 1997 which is available via Bermuda Laws Online.
+More information can be found in the Importation of Milk (Prohibition) Act 1997 and in the Public Health Act's Public Health (Milk and Dairy Farm) Regulations of 1952, which are available via Bermuda Laws Online.
 See Appendix I for more information.